rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 {{</accordion>}}
 {{<accordion title="Is the security group feature available to all Cloud users?" col="in" href="accordion51">}}

-Security groups are in Limited Availability in all data centers.
-Contact Rackspace support to enable this feature.
+Security groups have Global Availability in all data centers.
 {{</accordion>}}
 {{<accordion title="What are the benefits of using security groups?" col="in" href="accordion52">}}